 Data scientists generally have a research-based career in government, industry or for nonprofits – for example working in technology or healthcare organizations.
 For most roles, it is helpful to have both technical skills and an understanding of the business or industry problems that you might solve.

 - Data Science By Design a “community of practice to curate ideas about data narratives, innovative communication approaches and aesthetic visual design principles”

 - D-Lab – offers various resources for honing programming and data analysis skills.

 - Career Center – attend events, such as “Data Science Career Connections” and the annual Engineering/Tech Career Conference.
 Make use of resources such as Handshake which has job and internship postings, and career fair information.

-- Nature has several articles, “From Doctorate to Data Science: A very short guide,” “So You Want to Be A Data Scientist” and ‘So You Want to Be A Data Scientist Again: Put your natural science skills to work in a data science career”
+- Nature has several articles, “From Doctorate to Data Science: A very short guide,” and ‘So You Want to Be A Data Scientist (Again): Put your natural science skills to work in a data science career”

 - Towards Data Science – informative articles, including one which discusses important skills and competencies for data scientists and another with career advice, “45 Ways to Activate Your Data Science Careers”

 - University of Chicago offers an overview “industry guide” (PDF)

 - Academic Data Science Alliance